 Looking afar for growth

 Unsurpringsly, asset managers are turning their attention overseas in pursuit of growth, with 63 percent listing emerging markets as their biggest priorty for geographic expansion in the next 3 years.
-More than half are also prioritising geographies that form part of China’s Belt and Road Initiative.
+More than half are also prioritizing geographies that form part of China’s Belt and Road Initiative.

 We predict strong ongoing industry growth thanks in part to the growing pools of capital from investors who are living longer and saving for retirement.

 Environmental/climate change risk, disruptive technologies and a return to territorialism were ranked the top threats to company growth.
-Specifically, 68 percent of CEOs agreed that their organisational growth will be determined by their ability to anticipate and navigate the global shift to a low-carbon, cean technology economy.
+Specifically, 68 percent of CEOs agreed that their organizational growth will be determined by their ability to anticipate and navigate the global shift to a low-carbon, cean technology economy.

-In terms of day-to-day challenges impeding organisational growth, asset management CEOs highlighted issues related to talent acquisition, innovation and process improvement and their ability to respond to disruptive forces.
+In terms of day-to-day challenges impeding organizational growth, asset management CEOs highlighted issues related to talent acquisition, innovation and process improvement and their ability to respond to disruptive forces.
 More than two-thirds (68 percent) of CEOs believe it’s critical to be agile or else they will face irrelevance.